By Madeline Klein on August 9, 2021 in Safe Driving

 1. The elephant in the room –cell phones (part 1).

 We love them.
 Our little handheld, magical boxes of connectivity and entertainment.
 But, on the road, they're a dangerous distraction and way too tempting to look at every time they light up or buzz.
-We've all heard 1000 stats on how dangerous texting while driving is, yet CBS reported 75 percent of motorists still admitted to texting while driving in 2014.
-Some justify their usage by saying they only text at red lights or stop signs, but it's still a distraction, can cause delays and heightens the temptation to look at or give a response while moving.
+We've all heard 1000 stats on how dangerous texting while driving is, yet it's reported 69 percent of motorists still admitted to using their phone while driving in 2019.
+Some justify their usage by saying they only text at red lights or stop signs, but it's still a distraction, can cause delays, and heightens the temptation to look at or give a response while moving.

 2. Cell phones (part 2)